Physium/unicen-crowdcontrol-ui/README.md

 3. Run `gulp serve:dist` to preview the production build

 ## Workflow

+All development work is to be done in the `develop branch`.
+* `new_index.html` is the main page
+* `scripts/main.js` consist of the main client side logic

 Since we are only using elements within the dist folder for production, the following is steps on how to ensure changes are being committed and updated into the gh-pages branch.